Elevation: 11,309 ft

 Climbing and access information for this peak is on Page 287 of the book.

 Wet Peak is located on the main Lost River Range Crest north of Invisible Mountain.
 Most ascents have started in the upper Wet Creek Drainage.
 Most climbers include this peak in a traverse which includes Octoberfest, Hidden Peak, Wet Peak and South Wet Peak.
 Use the links below to read about these traverses.
-See also Livingston Douglas’ North Ridge route description which is set out below.
+See also Livingston Douglas’ North Ridge Route description which is set out below.
 USGS Mackay

 There is reliable information that the high point is not at the USGS benchmark.
 I have observed that it often happens that a summit benchmark is located at a good viewpoint for the surveyors rather than at the absolute high point.
 Thus, the true elevation of this peak is higher.
 Livingston Douglas made the following observation:

-“I climbed Wet Peak (11,309 feet) on 7/17/16 when doing a climb of Hidden Peak, Wet Peak and South Wet Peak (11,138 feet).
+“I climbed Wet Peak (11,309 feet) on 7/17/16 when doing a climb of Hidden Peak, Wet Peak, and South Wet Peak (11,138 feet).
 I climbed Hidden Peak first, then did a ridge traverse over Wet Peak and continued on to South Wet Peak.
 The true summit of Wet Peak is at the NW end of the slanted summit plateau.
 Wet Benchmark is NOT the high point.
 The true summit of Wet Peak is approximately 200 horizontal feet NW of Wet Benchmark, which is shown on the Mackay quadrangle at 11,309 feet.
 My altimeter indicated that the true summit is 10-20 feet higher than Wet Benchmark.
 The true summit is a gentle area of broken scree.
 The USGS Benchmark is not on the true summit because the true summit has no boulders in which to secure a benchmark.
 Typically, a large boulder is drilled and the benchmark is inserted into the drill hole and cemented in place.
-So the actual elevation of Wet Peak is 10’-20’ higher than the assumed 11,309-foot figure.
-Visually, it is also obvious that the NW end of the summit plateau is the high point.“
+So the actual elevation of Wet Peak is 10-20 feet higher than the assumed 11,309-foot figure.
+Visually, it is also obvious that the NW end of the tilted summit plateau is the high point.“

-North Ridge Route, Class 3, by Livingston Douglas
+North Ridge, Class 3 by Livingston Douglas